-At a mid life point I trained as a psychotherapist with the Institute of Psychosynthesis and graduated with an MA in 2007.
+At a mid life point I undertook a Masters degree professional training in psychotherapy with the Institute of Psychosynthesis.
 More recently I have undertaken a foundation training in Supervision with Re-Vision.

 In my practice I am interested in how we can develop the psychological intelligence we need to shape our lives to be an authentic, vital and joyful expression of our true individual nature.
 I am interested in psychotherapy as a creative process which has the potential both to challenge us profoundly and to open us to a richer dimension of our broader identity.